graphql-elixir/graphql-elixir.github.io/pages/index.md

 ---
 path: /
 ---
-<div class="starwars-example-wrapper"><a class="starwars-example" href="http://swapi.graphene-python.org/">Check our Django Starwars API example!</a></div>
+<div class="starwars-example-wrapper"><a class="starwars-example" href="http://hello-graphql-phoenix.herokuapp.com/">Check our Phoenix API examples!</a></div>

-## Meet Graphene
+## Meet GraphQL Elixir

-Graphene is a Python library for building GraphQL schemas/types fast and easily.
+GraphQL Elixir is an Elixir library for building and serving GraphQL APIs quickly and easily.

-**But, what is GraphQL?** A GraphQL query is a string interpreted by a server that returns data in a specified format.
-We believe *GraphQL* is the next big thing after peanut butter and *REST*.
+**What is GraphQL?**
+GraphQL describes a way of building fluid, single endpoint APIs quickly.
+We believe *GraphQL* is going to change how you think about *REST* APIs.